vmcj/BAPC21-site-2/content/schedule.md

 # Schedule

 The schedule of the day itself is uncertain.
-The schedule of this year is roughly like this:
+The schedule of this year looks something like this:

 - Month 04, discussion with other associations on when the preliminaries can be held (organized by individual universities).
 - Month 06, possibly preliminaries
 - Month 09, Preliminaries
 - Month 10, BAPC21

-This planning is subject to change as currently the Benelux still has problems with Corona.
+This planning is subject to change as the Benelux still faces problems with COVID-19.